codeolio/workshop-data-structures/README.md

 ### Stack
 <img src="./assets/stack-data-structure.png">

+The stack is an abstract data type with a predefined capacity (stack overflow!).
+It's a pretty simple data structure because it allows the adding and removing of items/elements from just one end of the stack, typically called the 'top' of the stack.

+When we add a new element, it goes on the top of the stack.
+This is called pushing to the stack.
+When we want to remove something from the stack, we remove only the item that sits on the top of the stack, nothing below that item.

+You can conceptually think of a stack as being a stack of clean dinner plates.
+When we finish drying off a plate, we stick that plate on an existing pile of plates.
+If we want to remove a plate for use, we'll take from the top of the pile.
+Eventually, when we pile on too many plates, the stack of plates will fall.
+You can think of this as being a stack overflow - we hit the max number of plates the stack can support.

+There's no better way to learn about what the array is and does than to build one yourself!
+Your challenges are below.
+For this exercise, you will not have to set a cap on your stack.

 - [ ] Challenge 1: ```push``` method should add a single value to the top of the stack, adjust length
 - [ ] Challenge 1.5: (BONUS!)
 Refactor your ```push``` method so that it can add multiple values to the top of the stack, adjust length